thesignalteam/website/README.md

 ### Development
 Feel free to play around with the production environment. **Any change you make will not affect the actual `thesign.al` site**, but note that:
-1. Development happens inside the `src` folder. **If you make changes to files in the `src` folder, changes should be automatically reflected on your local Ghost**.
+1. Development happens inside the `src` folder. **If you make changes to files in the `src` folder, they should be automatically reflected on your local Ghost server**.
 2. If for some weird reason you need to restart Ghost, run `docker-compose restart`.
 3. The test environment has been filled with *some* articles and contents on `thesign.al`, though my differ from the main site.
 4. To log into the content panel of Ghost, go to `http://localhost:4001/ghost`.
 Log in with credentials from submodule `private/credentials.md`. **For security reasons, accounts for the main thesign.al production server will be separate from the testing environment.**